The Lawrence Livermore Realistic Phantom

 This phantom contains a synthetic bone skeleton molded within a soft-tissue-equivalent material.
 The organs are located in an internal cavity with a separate torso cover that closes the phantom.
 Anterior sections of ribs and the sternum are molded into this cover.

 Soft-tissue-equivalent blocks are used to position the organs and fill significant air spaces, providing continuity of the soft tissues throughout the phantom.
 The phantom is shipped assembled with inert organs.
 Any or all of these organs can be replaced with radioactive organs, which are shipped in separate packages.

-The liver as the same loading flexibility, but another option is available, designed for use with solutions having relatively short half-lives.
+The liver has the same loading flexibility with an additional option designed for use with solutions having relatively short half-lives.
 This liver is a hollow shell with a fill/drain port.

 If the liver is not required, it may be replaced with the Abdominal Contents, which are also available with a hole matrix, or active.